3 Potential Problems With Screen Printing (and How to Solve Them)

-Screen printing is an ancient art form.
-It's an effective technique for creating vibrant canvases, posters and artwork but the method can also be used to print fabrics and textiles.
-The technique uses mesh to transfer ink, except in areas made impermeable by a stencil.
-The process is sometimes called serigraphy or silkscreen printing.
+The screen printing technique uses mesh to transfer ink, except in areas blocked by a stencil.
+The process is also called serigraphy or silkscreen printing.

-2. Loss of Detail
+2. Problem Two: Loss of Detail

-3. Ink Viscosity Is Off
+3. Problem Three: The Ink Viscosity Is Off

-1. Image Has Bled and Ruined the Design
+Problem One: The Image Has Bled and Ruined the Design

 screen printing design issues and fixesImage credit.